stevengliebe/disable-carousel-mobile/readme.txt

 This plugin also works with [Gallery Carousel Without JetPack](http://wordpress.org/plugins/carousel-without-jetpack/).

-**Device Detection**

-The popular [Mobile_Detect](https://github.com/serbanghita/Mobile-Detect) PHP class handles device detection.
+**Device Detection**: The popular [Mobile_Detect](https://github.com/serbanghita/Mobile-Detect) PHP class handles device detection.
 It will be updated regularly in this plugin.

+You can follow on [GitHub](https://github.com/stevengliebe/disable-carousel-mobile).

 == Installation ==